 The reflective portion of the proposal includes a preliminary bibliography and addresses questions in terms appropriate to the academic discipline(s) in which the project is being conducted.
 The end product of this project might be a written document (technical report, feature article, academic paper, journal, etc) or a presentation.

-March 1, 2017; Awards Announced April 1, 2017.
+March 1, 2019; Awards Announced April 1, 2019.

 Students, with support of their faculty mentor, may apply as 2–3 person teams.
-To do so, students must choose a team leader to complete the application.
-In the application the team leader will list the name and email address of other team members.
-The team leader will upload a PDF of the proposal which should include a 2–3 page project description with bibliography, project timeline, and a one-page essay (with name on the top) from EACH team member discussing how this project connects to their academic and career goals.
+To do so, students must choose a team leader to complete the application above.
+The team leader will upload a PDF of the proposal which includes a 2–3 page project description with bibliography, project timeline, and a one-page essay (with name on the top) indicating how this project connects to the team leader’s academic and career goals.